 The opensolaris storage community has been extremely busy over the past year, and the Solaris kernel developers are working to integrate more iSCSI functionality into Nevada, and eventually a Solaris update.
 The following features are being worked on to enhance debugging, simplify administration, and to increase availability:

 This article touched on iSCSI, and showed how to use the Solaris initiator and target.
 Three areas that I touched on in less detail are iSCSI security, scalability, high availability and performance tuning.
 These topics have received a fair amount of coverage in various storage communities, and the references section contains pointers to presentations and links on these topics.
-The initiator examples were tested on a Solaris 10 host running the 11/06 release, and the target examples were tested on a host running build 53 of Nevada.
-If you have questions or comments on the article, please feel free to e-mail the author.
+The initiator examples were tested on a Solaris 10 host running the 11⁄06 release, and the target examples were tested on a host running build 53 of Nevada.

 The following references were used while writing this article: